 If you are concerned that your beloved pup or cherished kitty cat is showing early signs of dermatitis, you shouldn't panic.
 Thankfully, this condition remains at the surface of your pet’s outer layer of skin for a fair amount of time.
 On top of that, there are many different treatment options for dermatitis, so your pet isn't going to suffer from itchy skin forever.

 In this blog post, we are going to zero in on Atopica, which happens to be one of many FDA-approved options for treating dermatitis in dogs and cats.
 From there, we’ll touch on the problems that cause dermatitis as well as the secondhand issues that arise as a result of the skin condition.
 There are quite a few details to be aware of prior to administering Atopica to pets with dermatitis, so we will be sure to educate you to the best of our abilities!
-At that point, you'll be able to make a well-informed decision about what is best for your pet.

 What is Atopica for Cats and Dogs?